1. Top

 There is also a museum under the lighthouse.

-• Turkish Memorial
+• Turkey Memorial Hall

 Currently, Turkey and Kushimoto Town have formed a friendship sister city tie-up and the circle of exchange is expanding.

-• Kashinozaki Lighthouse
+• Kashinosaki Lighthouse

 It is still active and serves as a lighthouse, and although the interior is not open to the public, you can climb the spiral staircase and enjoy the magnificent view.